 AVERAGE SELLING PRICE PER MONTH

 Prices for homes in 2020 are substantially higher than in previous years.
 Prices increase when demand is high and supply is low.
-This chart is updated monthly.
+This chart is updated in the middle of every month.

 MONTHLY SINCE COVID-19